canro91/canro91.github.io/_posts/2023-05-29-SpeedingUpSomeTests.md

 Do you have fast unit tests?
 This is how I speeded up a slow test suite from one of my client's projects by reducing the delay between retry attempts and initializing slow-to-build dependencies only once.
 There's a lesson behind this refactoring session.

-**Make sure to have a fast test suite.
-Fast enough that every developer could run the entire test suite after every code change.
+**Make sure to have a fast test suite that every developer could run after every code change.
 The slower the tests, the less frequently they're run.**

 I learned to have some metrics before rushing to optimize anything.
 I learned it while trying to [optimize a slow room searching feature]({% post_url 2020-09-23-TheSlowRoomSearch %}).
 These are the tests and their execution time before any changes: